David Byron: Later career (1976–1984)

 Box and Trevor Bolder invited Byron to re-join Uriah Heep in 1981, after Ken Hensley had left, but Byron refused.

 Lost and Found is a double album that included demos and live recordings by the Byron Band, which spanned from 1980 to 1982.
 It also includes a Robin George solo track.

 Death and legacy

 Byron died of alcohol-related complications, including liver disease and seizures, at his home in Berkshire on 28 February 1985.
-He was 38 years old.
 On BBC Radio's The Friday Rock Show, Tommy Vance played "July Morning" in tribute.

-On the "Equator" tour, around the time of Byron's death, Uriah Heep dedicated "The Wizard" to him.
+On the Equator tour, around the time of Byron's death, Uriah Heep dedicated "The Wizard" to him.
 There were also tributes to him and deceased bassist Gary Thain on the 1998 album Sonic Origami.
+The opening track, "Between Two Worlds", is dedicated to David Byron and Gary Thain, both members of Uriah Heep who died at a young age.